matheussilvalimaa/matheussilvalimaa/README.md

 <h1 align="center">Hello, World! 🌎</h1>

 I'm Matheus, nice to meet you.
-Currently i'm a developer focused on building robust and scalable applications, using mainly **C#** to solve complex problems and create meaningful solutions.
+Currently, i am a developer focused on building robust and scalable applications, using mainly **C#** to solve complex problems and create meaningful solutions.
 Here, you'll find my projects and experiments.

 ---